 and more generally to the reinforcement of the capacities of the community.
 We have also recently responded to

-We also recently responded to the Governorate’s request to help it deal with the Covid epidemic by sending, with the Seine-Saint-Denis departmental council, half a million sanitary masks and 7 tons of hydro-alcoholic gel.
+We also recently responded to the Governorate’s request to help it deal with the Covid epidemic by sending it, with the Seine-Saint-Denis departmental council, half a million sanitary masks and 7 tons of hydro-alcoholic gel.
 We also want our fellow citizens, especially the young people of the agglomeration, to participate in these international commitments.
 A dozen of them will participate in the Itsahidi water supply project, as part of our policies to support the international mobility of young people.

 The Urban Community is also involved in other cooperative ventures on various

 aspects.
 Thus, within the framework of its cooperation with Lebanon, we are accompanying, with the support of our urban planning agency, a group of municipalities in their efforts to structure themselves, particularly in the urban planning sector, with the creation of a territorial development agency.
 On the European level and after the implementation of the Brexit, we signed a cooperation agreement with the Irish city of Rosslare with which we have the ambition to develop strong economic and social links after the opening of several shipping lines between our two ports.